-Whether or not a financial institution is ready to begin operating in the cloud, it needs to be thinking about and preparing a cloud-ready foundation with guiding principles, skills, oversight, and technology architecture that will facilitate an efficient transition.
+Whether or not a financial institution is ready to begin operating in the cloud, it needs to be thinking about and preparing a cloud migration approach with guiding principles, skills, oversight, and technology architecture that will facilitate an efficient transition.
 Those that wait may find their path dictated by vendors rather than being able to make the move on their own terms.

 In early 2018, West Monroe surveyed business and technology leaders to identify and quantify gaps their organizations must close in order to survive and thrive in the digital age.
 One area of focus was operating in the cloud.
 Responses from financial services executives revealed that the industry’s use of the cloud lags that of other sectors, such as utilities and healthcare.